E. Jean Carroll v. Donald J. Trump: Trial (April–May 2023)

-Verdict and aftermath (May 2023–present)
+Verdict and aftermath (May 2023–August 2026)

 The jury reached a decision on May 9, 2023, after deliberating for less than three hours.
 Considering the preponderance of the evidence, the jury delivered a verdict that first stated that Carroll had not proven that Trump raped her, and next stated that Carroll did prove that Trump was responsible for a lesser degree of sexual abuse, and also stated that Trump defamed Carroll with false statements made with actual malice in the October 2022 Truth Social post; thus the jury awarded Carroll a total of $5 million in damages from Trump.
 The judge had given the jury "the narrow, technical meaning" of the term rape under New York law as it existed at that time, defining rape as forcible penetration with the penis as alleged by Carroll.

 In an appearance on CNN the day after the verdict, Trump continued to disparage Carroll; he called her a "whack job", said the trial was "rigged", denied raping Carroll and said "I didn't do anything else either," and claimed "I don't know who the hell she is."
 This led Carroll to consider a third defamation lawsuit against Trump concerning these comments.

 On May 11, 2023, Trump appealed the verdict.
 On June 8, Trump's team requested the award to be reduced to under $1 million or that a new trial should be held regarding damages, citing the jury's supposed rejection of the rape claim.
 Carroll's lawyers said that Trump mischaracterized the verdict (that he sexually abused Carroll) as supporting his contention that he did not rape her.
 On June 23, Trump's lawyers proffered $5.55 million to a federal court in case the appeal failed.
+On July 19, Judge Kaplan denied Trump's bid for a new trial, as there was no "seriously erroneous result" nor "miscarriage of justice".
+Analyzing Trump's arguments, Kaplan found that Trump "misinterprets the jury's verdict", as in actuality, the "proof convincingly established, and the jury implicitly found, that Mr. Trump deliberately and forcibly penetrated Ms. Carroll's vagina with his fingers, causing immediate pain and long lasting emotional and psychological harm".
+Kaplan affirmed that Trump had raped Carroll according to the common meaning of the word and ruled against altering the award amount.
+In a memorandum opinion, Judge Kaplan wrote:

-On June 27, Trump filed a counterclaim alleging that Carroll had defamed him, particularly when she told CNN "yes he did" rape her in response to a question about the jury not finding him liable for that offense.
+On June 27, 2023, Trump filed a counterclaim alleging that Carroll had defamed him, particularly when she told CNN "yes he did" rape her in response to a question about the jury not finding him liable for that offense.
 According to Carroll's lawyer, four other statements made in the counterclaim occurred outside New York's one-year statute of limitations.
-On August 7, Judge Kaplan dismissed the counterclaim and wrote that Carroll's accusation of "rape" is "substantially true" according to the common definition of the word, i.e. not necessarily implying penile penetration.
+On August 7, Judge Kaplan dismissed the counterclaim and wrote that Carroll's accusation of rape is "substantially true" according to the common definition of the word, i.e. not necessarily implying penile penetration.
 A few days later, Trump appealed the dismissal.